CGC Registry

 What generally motivates us to start collecting a new title is the auction of one or more complete collections.
 In the case of Aquaman, in 2018-2019, the two collections previously topping the registry were both sold: the first set in a CC auction and the second in a CL auction.
 The books in the first auction went at pretty low prices and we were able to add a number of high-grade books at very reasonable prices.
 The second auction was more competitive, but the two auctions together allowed us to jumpstart this collection and leap to the top of the registry.
 We completed this set in April 2023 with the acquisition of high grade examples of Issues #12, #35 and #36 in a private transaction.

-But what really sets this collection apart is a recent acquisition of twelve more single highest graded books in what was a very complicated deal involving both book swaps and cash, which brings the number of single highest graded books in the set up to a total to 22, or basically a third of our books.
+But what really sets this collection apart is a recent acquisition of twelve more single highest graded books in what was a very complicated deal involving both book swaps and cash, which brought the number of single highest graded books in the set up to a total then of 22, or basically a third of our books.
+We have since added five more single highest graded books getting us to our current 27.
 Moreover, almost half of our books come from pedigree collections with the majority being Pacific Coast copies.

 The biggest weakness in this set now is our Issue #11 9.0, which is only third highest graded.
 Still, it is one of the five highest graded copies out of 486 certified by CGC.
 Finding a better copy of that one would move this set up to the level of our Flash, Green Lantern, JLA and Atom sets, so if anyone out there reads this and has one, we’re interested.
-Outside that flaw, this set rocks, as the minimum grade is 9.4 with over half our copies 9.8s and well over 90% being highest graded examples!
+Outside that flaw, this set rocks, as the minimum grade is 9.4 with 3/4 of our books grading 9.8s and all but two being highest graded examples!

 Current Stats: